Transport fares to increase by 30% from March 7

 Source: www.ghanaweb.com

-Road commuters are expected to witness some price adjustments in fares from Thursday, March 7, 2024.
+Passengers are expected to witness some price adjustments in transport fares from Thursday, March 7, 2024.

 This comes after the Transport Operators Union and the Concerned Drivers Association of Ghana have announced a hike in transport fares by about 30 percent.